 Many children and families are hungry because they do not have enough food to eat.
 The good news is that you can help!
 Your family can do a food drive in your very own neighborhood or you can coordinate a food drive at your school or workplace!
 It’s easy.
 Here’s what to do.

 Food Drive Hosting Checklist

-- Decide when you’d like to hold your drive.
+- Contact Ava Dowell, our Food Bank Manager, at (206) 694-6722 and talk to her about when and where you’d like to hold your drive.
+She will be a great resource in helping you coordinate your drive.
 Although the holidays are a popular time of year, food is needed year-round.
 You might consider holding a drive in the spring or summer when supply is especially low.
 Hosting a themed food drive, such as a baby supply drive (formula, diapers, baby food) is a great idea.

 - Decide how long to hold your food drive.
 Will it be one day, one week, one month?
 Or perhaps this is an ongoing effort?
 It’s entirely up to you.

 - Do you want to collect food, money or both?
 FamilyWorks can buy three times as much food for the dollar through a food purchasing agreement.
 We can also issue food collection boxes if you’re hosting a drive.

 - Host your food drive and give it plenty of support: Email your co-workers, friends and neighbors to rally support.
 Make good use of the flyers and choose central locations for your food collection boxes.
 Hold a contest between departments, classes, troops, etc. to see who can raise the most.
 Offer incentives for those who contribute the most to your drive.

 - Make arrangements to deliver the food to FamilyWorks when staff is sure to be here to accept it.
 In limited circumstances, FamilyWorks can pick-up the food.
 Call to arrange.

 - Pat yourself on the back for a job well done!